 History of Marford Mill

-In 1985, the stable block at the rear of Marford Mill was converted to provide offices and a cottage for BASC’s site supervisor, with further renovations taking place in 1998.
+In 1985, the stable block at the rear of Marford Mill was converted to provide offices, with further renovations taking place in 1998.

 In 2005, BASC’s site supervisor, a qualified joiner, with the help of local craftsmen, renovated the water wheel at the side of Marford Mill, while a BASC member provided specialist green heart wood from Scotland.
 At the time, the wheel was virtually falling to pieces and in quite a dangerous condition, and although it will never be a working mill wheel, it turns when the pressure of water in the mill steam increases.